graded-type-theory/graded-type-theory/README.txt

   agda --safe Everything.agda

-Additionally, all code can be ypechecked using --without-K to turn of the K axiom.
+Additionally, all code can be typechecked using --without-K to turn of the K axiom.
 This is also done automatically when running the commands above.